-The following table represents aggregate fees for professional services for the fiscal years ended December 31, 2020 and 2019 rendered by PricewaterhouseCoopers LLP, the Company's independent registered public accounting firm.
+The following table represents aggregate fees for professional services for the fiscal years ended December 31, 2021 and 2020 rendered by PricewaterhouseCoopers LLP, the Company's independent registered public accounting firm.

 Year Ended December 31,

-Fee Category 2020 2019
+Fee Category 2021 2020

-Audit Fees(1) \$ 1,750,989 \$ 345,591
+Audit Fees(1) \$ 943,350 \$ 1,750,989

 Audit-Related Fees

-Tax Fees(2) 83,000 91,701
+Tax Fees(2) 69,475 83,000

-All Other Fees(3) 900 900
+All Other Fees(3) 935 900

-Total Fees \$ 1,834,889 \$ 438,192
+Total Fees \$ 1,013,760 \$ 1,834,889

-- (1) Audit fees consist of fees billed for professional services performed by PricewaterhouseCoopers LLP for the audit of our annual consolidated financial statements, review of the interim consolidated financial statements included in our Quarterly Reports on Form 10-Q and services that PricewaterhouseCoopers LLP provided in connection with documents filed with the SEC including the Form S-1 related to our initial public offering. - (2) Tax fees consist of fees for professional services, primarily including tax consulting and compliance services. - (3) All other fees include fees for include fees for professional services that are appropriately not included in the Audit, Audit Related, and Tax categories.
-All other fees for the fiscal years ended December 31, 2020 and 2019 were related to annual subscription to accounting literature and tools.
+- (1) Audit fees consist of fees billed for professional services performed by PricewaterhouseCoopers LLP for the audit of our annual consolidated financial statements, review of the interim consolidated financial statements included in our Quarterly Reports on Form 10-Q and services that PricewaterhouseCoopers LLP provided in connection with documents filed with the SEC including the Form S-1 related to our initial public offering in 2020. - (2) Tax fees consist of fees for professional services, primarily including tax consulting and compliance services. - (3) All other fees include fees for include fees for professional services that are appropriately not included in the Audit, Audit Related, and Tax categories.
+All other fees for the fiscal years ended December 31, 2021 and 2020 were related to annual subscription to accounting literature and tools.